 – Rev. Sarah Campbell, Team Lead Minister, Mayflower UCC, Minneapolis, MN

-Monthly: A Different Kind of Grief© Group: 120 minutes (Two hours) in person sessions once a month for three consecutive months.
+Monthly: A Different Kind of Grief© Group: 120 minutes (Two hours) via Zoom HIPPA compliant platform once a month for three consecutive months.
 Minimum commitment is 3 months.
-Meeting time and place to be determined.
+Meeting time to be determined.

 Members of this group have completed at least one of the A Different Kind of Grief © six-week group sessions and now meet monthly for three consecutive months.
 Gloria will coach a group of up to eight people as they gain support and share their grief journey and challenges.